 The Department of Agriculture regulates the import of seeds from plant species into Australia through Part 7, Section 63 and Schedule 5 of the Quarantine Proclamation 1998 (the Proclamation).

 Schedule 5 contains a list of all species that have been assessed as permitted entry into Australia without requiring an Import Permit.
 Any species not listed on Schedule 5 requires an Import Permit and depending on the requested end use, will require an assessment to determine weed risk.

-Where the importer is able to provide evidence to AQIS that a species is already present in Australia and not under official control, it will be added to Schedule 5 without the need for a WRA.
-However where an importer is unable to provide sufficient evidence, AQIS will seek a formal WRA of the species by Biosecurity Australia.
+Where the importer is able to provide evidence to the Department of Agriculture that a species is already present in Australia and not under official control, it will be added to Schedule 5 without the need for a WRA.
+However where an importer is unable to provide sufficient evidence, the Department of Agriculture will seek a formal WRA of the species by Biosecurity Australia.

-Species that have been assessed as posing a weed or quarantine risk are listed as prohibited on the AQIS Import Conditions (ICON) database.
+Species that have been assessed as posing a weed or quarantine risk are listed as prohibited on the Department of Agriculture Import Conditions (ICON) database.
 However, large numbers of plant species are yet to be assessed and are not listed.

 The Environment Protection and Biodiversity Conservation Act 1999's Live Import List is taken to include any plant species allowed to be imported under the Quarantine Act 1908.

 In addition, the Environment Protection and Biodiversity Conservation Act 1999 regulates the export and import of species protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 CITES was established to prevent international trade from threatening species with extinction.

 Plant species on these lists are also included on the Department of Agriculture Import Conditions Database (ICON).
 This database lists the quarantine conditions under which various commodities may be imported into Australia.

 - ICON: the Department of Agriculture Import Conditions database